Linear actions of $\mathbb{Z}/p\times\mathbb{Z}/p$ on $S^{2n-1}\times S^{2n-1}$: Applications and Open Questions

-Kwasik--Schultz \cite{MR1876893} classified products of 3-dimensional lens spaces up to diffeomorphism, and the machinery of this paper can be used to provide a classification up to homeomorphism. \begin{theorem} For $p$ odd and rotation numbers $r_1$, $r_2$, $q_1$, $q_2$ such that $\pm (r_1 r_2) / (q_1 q_2)$ is a quadratic residue mod $p$, there is a homeomorphism $L(p;r_1) \times L(p;r_2) \cong L(p;q_1) \times L(p;q_2)$. \end{theorem} \begin{proof} Let's first show that they are homotopy equivalent; this was done with somewhat more machinery in \cite{firstpaper} but for completeness, here we present a proof relying only on Proposition~\ref{proposition:homotopy-classification}.
-In the notation of Section~\ref{section:constructon},
+Conversely, if there is such a homeomorphism, then the above condition on rotation numbers is satisfied. \end{theorem} \begin{proof} Let's first show that they are homotopy equivalent; this was done with somewhat more machinery in \cite{firstpaper} but for completeness, here we present a proof relying only on Proposition~\ref{proposition:homotopy-classification}.
+In the notation of Section~\ref{section:constructions},

 where

 Invoke Proposition~\ref{proposition:homotopy-classification} to conclude \(L(p,p;R_1,R_2) \simeq L(p,p;Q_1,Q_2)\).
 The argument proceeds via $k$-invariants.
 Specifically,